 Ordnance Survey is Great Britain’s mapping agency meaning it’s up to them to survey the land and keep maps up to date and if you enjoy walking or cycling, these maps might be up your street.

-Ordnance Survey sell lots of paper maps but they also do an online map subscription which can be paid for monthly or yearly.
+Ordnance Survey sells lots of paper maps but they also do an online map subscription which can be paid for monthly or yearly.

 I opted for the monthly payment to try it out, I figured if I wasn’t using it much I could just cancel and not have paid for the full year.
 I can say that after having the app for a month, I’m definitely keeping it!

-Which brings me onto the title of this blog – why should you use Ordnance Survey maps?
+Which brings me to the title of this blog – why should you use Ordnance Survey maps?

 Choice of Maps

-On the app, which you can use on your mobile and on desktop, there is the choice of six map styles.
+On the app, which you can use on your mobile and on your desktop, there is a choice of six map styles.